 J. GUIDELINES FOR NUMBERING OF NEW TEST STANDS

 Each new test stand entering the LTMS shall be assigned a coded apparatus number by the TMC.
 If the new stand was previously calibrated in the LTMS, the original coded apparatus number plus a letter suffix (i.e., A, B, C, etc.) shall be used each time the stand reenters the system.

+The TMC will use engineering judgment regarding the renumbering of test stands on which lapses in calibration periods occur.
+In such cases, a stand will generally not be renumbered if a calibration test sequence is started (and maintained) within two years from the end of the previous period.
+However, if a review of the past and present configuration of the stand, tests conducted in between calibration periods (standardized or not), or any other pertinent information dictates, renumbering will be required.

 K. SURVEILLANCE PANEL GUIDELINES FOR REVISIONS TO THE LTMS